Blackbird Woodland Burial Glade

 More images of Blackbird will appear soon.

 The site was consecrated in June 2014 with the glade being subsequently commissioned in 2017.
 It took time to clear the dense undergrowth and prepare the glade.
-By 2018 the ground work had been completed and in 2019 the glade was fully established and ready to open.
+By 2018 the ground work had been completed and in 2019 the glade was fully established.
+It was finally opened in 2022.

 The site nestles within 60 acres of managed woodland and mainly comprises Poplar trees.
 The trees have now achieved an impressive level of maturity.
 The silvery green foliage and rustling leaves give the glade a unique character.